Death Comes on Swift Wings

 “You are,” Steve said.
 “You’re just not one of the people being served.”

 Les made a face, but his eyes were bright.
-“Still beats Surrey,” he said.
+“Still beats Salt Lake,” he said.

 They ducked into the tent, the canvas walls breathing softly in the faint breeze.
 It smelled of dust, old canvas, and whoever had slept here last season.